 Growth capital is a form of private equity investing, which occurs when private equity firms or investors put money into a target company.
-Private equity investors do not want to take risks, which is why the companies they invest in have already shown
+Private equity investors do not want to take risks, which is why the companies they invest in have already shown success.

 What Are the Advantages of Growth Capital?

 Coaching: When a PE firm or group of investors provide a company with growth capital, the capital is not all that they will give.
 Since most investors are experienced in business, they will also provide advice and consultation to help you operate and manage your business effectively.